2021–22 Sheffield Wednesday F.C. season: July

 On 6 July 2021, the club published their annual accounts for the year ending 31 July 2020.

 On 9 July, the club were hit with a suspended 6 point penalty, which will take effect if they fail to pay their players wages on time before June 30 2022.
 If the penalty hasn’t been breached before 31 December 2021, the penalty would be reduced to a suspended 3 points.

-On 14 July, the club introduced their new first team scholars for the 2021/22; Pierce Charles, Jack Hall, Kamil Maciag, Tafadzwa Tapudzai, Cian Flannery, Bailey-Tye Cadamarteri, Josh Chapman, Danai Rhule, Rio Shipston, Mackenzie Maltby, Sean Fusire, Joey Phuthi and Jake Bradford.
+On 14 July, the club introduced their new first team scholars for the 2021–22; Pierce Charles, Jack Hall, Kamil Maciag, Tafadzwa Tapudzai, Cian Flannery, Bailey Cadamarteri, Josh Chapman, Danai Rhule, Rio Shipston, Mackenzie Maltby, Sean Fusire, Joey Phuthi and Jake Bradford.

-On 20 July, manager Darren Moore confirmed that first-team coach Paul Williams had left the club due to personal reasons.
+On 20 July, manager Darren Moore confirmed that first-team coach Paul Williams had left the club for personal reasons.

 On 23 July, the club unveiled their new kits for the 2021-22 season.

 On 31 July, the club announced their first-team squad numbers for the 2021-22 season.